 So that’s the problem in a nutshell.
 The solution is to expand the attributes assigned to a given product to encompass the language of customers, and not merely the language of merchants.
 By doing so, you’re increasing your ability to sell those customers what they’re looking for, right now, and decreasing the need to mark that inventory down later.

-One key facet to making this work is proxy products, which are products that most resemble those that sold well in the past – this time based on 20-30 customer-centric product attributes, and not only five merchant-centric product attributes.
+One key facet to making this work is proxy products, which are products that most resemble those that sold well in the past – this time based on 20-30 customer-centric product attributes, and not only five generic, out-of-the-box product attributes.
 Just as in the floral print dress example above, a retail e-commerce brand may find available proxy products for something that sold well last year but that is no longer being manufactured.
 Ordering it because of the confidence instilled by knowing it was the combination of lacing embellishment + mini length + short sleeve that drove sales, thereby increasing the ability to sell the new item at full margin.

 Lily AI-powered computer vision gathers proxy products and assigns a similarity value to help retailers accurately forecast demand for brand-new product lines.
 Fed back into the supply chain, this information helps replace wholesale pre-orders with a leaner, demand-led, made-to-order model that fuels product development with AI to launch lines that are guaranteed to sell out quickly.